2020 Legislative Blitz

 The 2020 Legislative Blitz will come at a critical time, when our space program is expected to be at a crossroads both in terms of funding and direction.
 The voices of the space advocacy community will need to be heard then as perhaps never before.
 The 2020 Legislative Blitz will call upon Congress to ensure that our nation’s space program is a compelling national priority.

 Come join space advocates from around the country to let Congress know that there is strong constituent support for an ambitious space program.
 You will find this experience to be exciting and rewarding.

-There will be an information/training session on Sunday, February 26th, in preparation for meetings on Monday, February 27th and Tuesday, February 28th.
+An information/training session will be held on Sunday, February 23rd (see below for more information) in preparation for meetings on Monday, February 24th and Tuesday, February 25th.

-An information/training session will be held on Sunday, February 26th for all registered "blitzers" starting at 2 p.m. at a location in or near Washington, DC, where it will be accessible by public transportation (precise location TBD).
-In addition, an optional session for "first-timer blitzers" may also be held that morning (precise times TBD) at the same location.
+A mandatory information/training session for all registered "blitzers" will be held on Sunday, February 23rd beginning at 1:00 p.m. (and running to approximately 5:30 p.m.) at a location in or near Washington, DC, where it will be accessible by public transportation (precise location TBD).

 Travel to Washington, DC:

 There are two airports that serve the immediate Washington, DC area: Dulles (IAD) and Reagan National (DCA).
 Dulles tends to have more flight options, but Reagan National is significantly closer to central DC.
 For example, a cab ride from Dulles can take upwards of an hour to reach downtown, while Reagan National is only about 15 minutes away by car and also provides direct access to the Metro.
 Baltimore/Washington (Thurgood Marshall) Airport (BWI) is also an option, although, like Dulles, BWI is about 45 minutes to an hour away from downtown DC by car (and public transportation between BWI and Washington, although available, varies depending on the day and time).